ZipCodeCore/TDD-AnimalFactory/README-InstallingIntelliJ.md

     * `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 2. After HomeBrew has been installed, copy and paste the following command in the terminal
     * `brew cask install intellij-idea`
+3. Upon launching IntelliJ, ensure the [Apache Maven](https://maven.apache.org/) plugin is enabled.
+   * From the menu bar found at the top of application, select `Plugins`, and ensure `Maven` is checked.